Abhaipur railway station

 Abhaipur railway station is a railway station on Sahibganj loop line under the Malda railway division of Eastern Railway zone.
 It is situated beside Jamalpur-Kajra Road at Chaukra, Abhaipur in Lakhisarai district in the Indian state of Bihar.

 Infrastructure

-Abhaipur railway station lacks in many basic amenities like wheelchair accessibility, waiting hall, food stall and many more.
+Abhaipur railway station has many basic amenities, such as wheelchair accessibility, waiting halls and food stalls.

-But in recent this railway sation is going under redevelopment to add proper Parking facilities with Circulating Area as well as modern waiting hall, Enhanced ticket counter, with one more foot over bridge.
+Currently, this railway sation is going under redevelopment to add proper Parking facilities with Circulating Area as well as modern waiting hall, Enhanced ticket counter, with a foot over bridge.

 Train Stoppage

 Almost every major trains stop here.
 Excluding 20501 / 20502 Anand Vihar-Agaratala Tejas Rajdhani Express, all trains passing through this route stops at this railway station.